Twilight of the Idols: Foreword

-In the foreword, Nietzsche says that the book is an escapade into the idle hours of a psychologist.
-He then goes on to say that this little book is a "Great Declaration of War".
-He says he looks forward to fix the idols with the little hammer he has.
-He signs it with the date of 30 September 1888.
+In the foreword, Nietzsche says that the book is an escape into the idle hours of a psychologist.
+He then calls his book a "Great Declaration of War", saying he intends to sound out famous idols with a hammer.
+He inscribes it with the date 30 September, 1888.

 Maxims and Arrows

 This section comprises 44 short maxims that introduce the main themes of the work.